Chess Patterns ❯ Tactical Patterns | One-Idea Tactics ❯ Deflection

 Master the Deflection Tactic

-While creating Chess With Cards, we watched many videos and read a lot of books.
-Here's our curated selection of the best resources we encountered on Deflection tactics.
+When we started adding a playful touch to chess learning, we looked through thousands of videos and hundreds of books to find the best resources out there.
+Here's our curated selection of the best content we encountered on Deflection tactics.
 We also included some smaller creators who are growing fast and we believe deserve your attention.
 Check out these resources if you want to master this tactical pattern.

 1 of 5